ethereum/ethereum-org-website/src/content/nft/index.md

 ### Physical items {#nft-physical-items}

 The tokenisation of physical items isn't yet as developed as their digital counterparts.
-However there have been plenty of projects that have explored the tokenisation of real estate, one-of-a-kind fashion items, and more.
+But there are plenty of projects exploring the tokenisation of real estate, one-of-a-kind fashion items, and more.

 As NFTs are essentially deeds, one day you could buy a car or home using ETH and receive the deed as an NFT in return (in the same transaction).
-As things become increasingly high-tech, it's not hard to imagine a world where your Ethereum wallet becomes the key to your car or home as it would contain the cryptographic proof of ownership.
+As things become increasingly high-tech, it's not hard to imagine a world where your Ethereum wallet becomes the key to your car or home – your door being unlocked by the cryptographic proof of ownership.

-With valuable assets like cars and property representable on Ethereum, there's the opportunity to use NFTs as collateral in decentralized loans.
+With valuable assets like cars and property representable on Ethereum, you can use NFTs as collateral in decentralized loans.
 This is particularly helpful if you're not cash or crypto-rich but own physical items of value.
 [More on DeFi](/defi/)

 <Divider />